 Under exceptional circumstances, such as withdrawal for involuntary military service, serious illness or injury, or action by the university, consideration may be given by the University for a refund or credit for unused tuition upon written request to the applicable program administrative office.
+Payments for other charges incurred may may be suspended from current term classes.
+Students whose accounts are not current will not be allowed to register or attend classes for any subsequent term.
+No diploma, certificates of attendance, letters of completion, or transcripts of academic records will be issued until all financial obligations have been met.

-Payments for other charges incurred may be the responsibility of the student at the determination of the University.
+be the responsibility of the student at the determination of the University.

-Students should consult www.iit.edu/bursar/tuition/ for the approved University refund schedule.
+Students should consult http://iit.edu/bursar/credits and_refunds.shtml for the approved University refund schedule.